Explore the Historic Town

 The mine was abandoned in 1938 but many of the historic buildings still stand as they were on that last day, leaving a living history of those rugged days of high adventure.
 The National Park Service purchased the town in 1998 and began an extensive restoration and stabilization project.
 Many of these buildings are open to the public during the day and several include newly installed displays to help visitors learn about the history of Kennicott.

-Guided tours into the mine buildings are offered by St. Elias Alpine Guides, whose knowledgeable guides will bring to life the miraculous story of this world-class copper mine. *Please note that due to renovation efforts, the 14-story Mill Building will most likely be closed to the public for Summer 2021.
+Guided tours into the mine buildings are offered by St. Elias Alpine Guides, whose knowledgeable guides will bring to life the miraculous story of this world-class copper mine. www.steliasguides.com

-You can learn more about Kennicott at the National Park Service Website.
+You can learn more about Kennicott at the National Park Service website about the area www.nps.gov.